1dv022/syllabus/examination/examination-assignment-2.md

-### Preperation
-Read the book...
-* Labby message
-* Hello Ajax
-* Web storage

-#### Vagrant
-* Install Virtual Box
-* Install Vagrant
-* mkdir, clone repro
-* vagrant up
-* vagrant ssh, cd /vagrant

-#### Scaffolding
-* gulp
-* gulp serve

-### The assignment
+## About the assignment

-This examination will focus on asyncronous communication agains external RESTful web services through AJAX.
-It will also require knowlege of Web storage and security issues in the browser.
+This examining assignment will focus on asyncronous communication agains external RESTful web services through AJAX.
+It will also require knowlege of Web storage and security issues in the browser to solve the problem discribed.

-The backend (server-side code) of this assignment will be given and the students job is to write the client-side code.
+The backend (the API) of this assignment will be given and the your job is to write the client-side code.

 ## Goal
 After performing this assignment the students will fullfill the three goals descibed in the course syllabus: